dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 Before EF Core 2.1, the GroupBy LINQ operator would always be evaluated in memory.
 We now support translating it to the SQL GROUP BY clause in most common cases.

 ## Data Seeding
 With the new release it will be possible to provide initial data to populate a database.
-Unlike in EF6, in EF Core, seeding data is associated to an entity type as part of the model configuration.
+Unlike in EF6, seeding data is associated to an entity type as part of the model configuration.
 Then EF Core migrations can automatically compute what insert, update or delete operations need to be applied when upgrading the database to a new version of the model.

 As an example, you can use this to configure seed data for a Post in `OnModelCreating`: